Northern pike: Reproduction

-Feeding
+Food

-The young, free-swimming pike feed on small invertebrates starting with daphnia, and quickly move on to bigger prey, such as the isopods asellus or gammarus.
+The young, free-swimming pike feed on small invertebrates starting with Daphnia, and quickly move on to bigger prey, such as Asellus and Gammarus.
 When the body length is 4 to 8 cm, they start feeding on small fish.

 A pike has a very typical hunting behaviour; it is able to remain stationary in the water by moving the last fin rays of the dorsal fins and the pectoral fins.
 Before striking, it bends its body and darts out to the prey using the large surface of its caudal fin, dorsal fin, and anal fin to propel itself.
 The fish has a distinctive habit of catching its prey sideways in the mouth, immobilising it with its sharp, backward-pointing teeth, and then turning the prey headfirst to swallow it.
-For larger prey, the pike will usually attempt to drown the prey before carrying it off to be consumed.
 It eats mainly fish and frogs, but also small mammals and birds fall prey to pike.
-Young pike have been found dead from choking on a pike of a similar size, an observation referred to by the renowned English poet Ted Hughes in his famous poem "Pike".
+Young pike have been found dead from choking on a pike of a similar size, an observation referred to by the English poet Ted Hughes in his poem "Pike".
 Northern pike also feed on insects, crayfish, and leeches.
 They are not very particular and eat spiny fish like perch, and will even take fish as small as sticklebacks if they are the only available prey.

-Pike have been observed hunting and attempting to eat larger waterbirds, such as an incident in 2016 when an individual was observed trying to drown and eat a great crested grebe, as well as an incident the previous year where an attack by a large pike between three and four feet long was implicated as a possible cause for the injury and death of an adult mute swan on Lower Lough Erne, Northern Ireland, but it is generally believed that such attacks are only rare occurrences.
+Pike are known to occasionally hunt and consume larger water birds, such as an incident in 2016 when an individual was observed trying to drown and eat a great crested grebe, an incident in which a pike choked to death after killing and attempting to eat a tufted duck, as well as an incident in 2015 where an attack by a large pike between three and four feet long was implicated as a possible cause for the injury and death of an adult mute swan on Lower Lough Erne, Northern Ireland, but it is generally believed that such attacks are only rare occurrences.

 The northern pike is a largely solitary predator.
 It migrates during a spawning season, and it follows prey fish like common roaches to their deeper winter quarters.
 Sometimes, divers observe groups of similar-sized pike that cooperate some to start hunting at the same time, so "wolfpack" theories are given.
 Large pike can be caught on dead immobile fish, so these pike are thought to move about in a rather large territory to find food.
 Large pike are also known to cruise large water bodies at a few metres deep, probably pursuing schools of prey fish.
 Smaller pike are more of ambush predators, probably because of their vulnerability to cannibalism.
 Pike are often found near the exit of culverts, which can be attributed to the presence of schools of prey fish and the opportunity for ambush.
 Being potamodromous, all esocids tend to display limited migration, although some local movement may be of key significance for population dynamics.
 In the Baltic, they are known to follow herring schools, so have some seasonal migration.